Bravos-Power/pyoframe/docs/contribute/index.md

 4. Documentation tests (in `docs/`).
 All Python code blocks in the documentation are run to ensure the documentation doesn't become outdated.
 This is done using Sybil.
 Refer to the [Sybil documentation](https://sybil.readthedocs.io/en/latest/markdown.html#code-blocks) to learn how to create setup code or skip code blocks you don't wish to test.

+!!! warning "Non-breaking spaces"
+    Be aware that Pyoframe uses non-breaking spaces to improve the formatting of expressions.
+If your Sybil tests are unexpectedly failing, make sure that the expected output contains all the needed non-breaking spaces.

 ## Writing documentation

 You can preview the documentation website by running `mkdocs serve` and navigating to [`http://127.0.0.1:8000/pyoframe/`](http://127.0.0.1:8000/pyoframe/).